For Federal Agencies

-Coordinate with Reporting Agency and Local GSA Personal Property Management Office: Once an agency finds the property it needs on GSAXcess®, it submits a request for the item(s) in the system.
+An agency submits a request for the item(s) in GSAXcess® once an it finds the property it needs.
 GSAXcess® will then notify the local GSA Area Property Officer of the freeze request for the property.
 GSA generally approves transfers on a first-come, first-served basis.
-If property is not made available on GSAXcess®, the local Personal Property Management Office can assist in manually coordinating the transfer.
+The local Personal Property Management Office can assist in manually coordinating the transfer if property is not made available on GSAXcess®.

 Federal agencies contact the GSA Area Property Officer in the region where the personal property is located.
 The APO assists in transferring or donating personal property.

-Gain Approval: Once the APO has allocated the personal property, GSAXcess® will generate an email with a transfer order to the acquiring agency's approving official notifying him/her to go into GSAXcess® and approve the property.
+Once the APO has allocated the personal property, GSAXcess® will generate an email with a transfer order to the acquiring agency's approving official notifying him/her to go into GSAXcess® and approve the property.
 Manual transfer orders will be sent by the APO to the acquiring agency for signature.
 The acquiring agency official signs and returns the transfer order to APO for GSA approval.

 Note: The acquiring agency is responsible for any packing, shipping, or transportation costs.